Tuesday, October 21, 2008

 It is God's faithfulness and sovereignty that Paul uses as an appeal to not let conflict become a negative agent in the church.
 The Bible reminds us that the real boss is the Lord.
 1 Corinthians 1:9 says, "God will do this, for he is faithful to do what he says, and he has invited you into partnership with his Son, Jesus Christ our Lord."

-quarrels.
+Conflict should not provoke quarrels.
 It's not about getting our own way.

 Finally, let's love one another as brothers and sisters and leverage conflict as an opportunity for growth.